lucrnz/site/src/content/blog/bash-python-venv.md

-+++
+---
+title: "How to use a Python venv from a Bash script"
+date: "2023-01-26"
-title = "How to use a Python venv from a Bash script" date = 2023-01-26 description = "And an example building a simple API to show off"
+description: "And an example building a simple API to show off"

-[extra]
-cover_img = "/images/blog/bash-python-venv/pexels-pixabay-459124.jpg"
-cover_alt = "White Horse on Body of Mountain" long_description = "Learn how to use Python venv from a Bash script.
+longDescription: "Learn how to use Python venv from a Bash script.
 You will also build an example API and configure systemd to run it."
-+++
+coverImg: "/images/blog/bash-python-venv/pexels-pixabay-459124.jpg"
+coverAlt: "White Horse on Body of Mountain"
+---

 This is my first post being uploaded here and on `DEV.to`!
 Go [check it out there](https://dev.to/lucrnz/how-to-use-python-venv-from-a-bash-script-1p7l) too